atbrox/atbr/README.md

 ### benchmark (loading)

-Input for the bencmark was output from a small Hadoop (mapreduce) job that generated key, value pairs where both the key and value were json.
+Input for the benchmark was output from a small Hadoop (mapreduce) job that generated key, value pairs where both the key and value were json.
 The benchmark was done an Ubuntu-based Thinkpad x200 with SSD drive.